Annual School Report

 The International Baccalaureate Program operates in schools in over 150 countries across the world.
 It remains one of the most respected educational organizations available to schools looking for programs of advanced study for their students.
 The International Baccalaureate Program (IB) at Skyline High School offers students an opportunity to engage in rigorous college preparatory studies while enrolled in grades 11 and 12.
 The school maintains three IB tracks (IB Career, IB Course and IB Diploma) that include access to over 30 IB courses of various difficulty.
 Roughly 50% of eligible students are taking 1 or more IB classes, including 351 students taking part in the IB Career and IB Diploma Certificate programs.

-For more details on IB program offerings and student performance at SHS please see our IB program website.
+For more details on IB program offerings and student performance at SHS please see our website: https://skyline.isd411.org/academics/international-baccalaureate-ib-program

 PE